Ramakrishna Sarada Mission Vivekananda Vidyabhavan: Student life

-Ramakrishna Sarada Mission Vivekananda Vidyabhavan is a partly residential college, and the hostel forms an integral part in imparting an all-around education.
+Ramakrishna Sarada Mission Vivekananda Vidyabhavan Girls' College is a partly residential college, and the hostel forms an integral part in imparting an all-around education.
 Run on the system of the ancient "Gurukul," it pays special attention to the cultivation of aspects of the student's personality, which are otherwise neglected in a conventional educational system.

 Boarders are housed in two spacious buildings — Bharati Bhavan and Brahmananda Bhavan.
 The resident superintendent, a monastic member of the Order, is in charge of the hostel, under the supervision and guidance of the principal.

 Library

-Ramakrishna Sarada Mission Vivekananda Vidyabhavan Library now known as "Sraddhaprana Pathakakshma" was set up in 1961, when the college was established.
+Ramakrishna Sarada Mission Vivekananda Vidyabhavan Girls' College Library now known as "Sraddhaprana Pathakakshma" was set up in 1961, when the college was established.
 Earlier the library was housed at the college building adjacent to the Teachers' Common Room.
 In 1975, it was shifted to the first floor of the Assembly hall (Muktiprana Sabhagriha).
 After recent expansion and modernisation of the library, the reading room has become more spacious and user-friendly.
 Teachers' cubicles have been added.

 The online public access catalogue (OPAC) is accessible at: here.